 - Aura Cacia – Love them!
 You can also buy bulk tea tree oil from Abe’s Market by clicking here.
 This is the most cost effective option, especially if you love using essential oils for many different purposes like me, and it’s not as pricey as you’d think when you consider how much acne skincare stuff can cost sometimes.

-- Eden’s Garden – This is the first brand I EVER used and after experimenting quite a bit, I found that it was also still one of my favorites.
-Lucky me!
+- Eden’s Garden – This is the first brand I EVER used and after experimenting quite a bit, Istill like it.
+I haven’t tried all their oils, but I can vouch for the Tea Tree Oil.
 Buy their oils from Amazon for the best deal.
-(Update 8/27/2013: It looks like there is even a 2-for-1 promo going on – no idea how long that will be available, but click through to see if it’s still active!)
+(Update 8/27/2014: It looks like there is even a 2-for-1 promo going on – no idea how long that will be available, but click through to see if it’s still active!)

 - Mountain Rose Herbs: The quality of everything I’ve gotten from MRH is unmatched.
 I highly recommend them for everything from essential oils to straight herbs and other natural products.
 They have everything you could possibly need for natural care products whether you want them premade or but the ingredients to make your own.
 MRH is by far my favorite source.